2001 Buffalo Bills season: Week 7: at San Diego Chargers

 Among the most hyped games of the year for the Bills was this game against the Chargers.
 This was in large part due to the number of Bills players and executive from the previous season's team that were now part of the Chargers, including general manager John Butler, quarterback Doug Flutie, and defensive end Marcellus Wiley.
 Of particular note was the head-to-head quarterback battle between Flutie and Rob Johnson, who had jousted with each other for the Bills' starting quarterback position over the previous three seasons.
+Overall, the 2001 San Diego Chargers featured 6 former Bills: Steve Christie, Doug Flutie, John Holecek, John Parrella, Sam Rogers, and Marcellus Wiley.

 The Chargers came out strong with a 10–0 lead at the end of the first quarter.
 Doug Flutie found tight end Freddie Jones for a one-yard touchdown in the quarter.
 However, the Bills rallied at the end of the half with Rob Johnson running in for a 1-yard touchdown and Jake Arians kicking a 41-yard field goal as time expired in the half to make the score 13–10 Chargers.

 In the fourth quarter, Jason Perry intercepted a Rob Johnson pass and returned it 37 yards for a touchdown to make the score 20–10 Chargers.
 However, on the very next play from scrimmage, Johnson hit Peerless Price for a 61-yard touchdown to make the score 20–17 with 10:11 to go.
 After the following Chargers drive ended with a missed field goal, the Bills drove down the field and scored a touchdown with Travis Henry scoring on a one-yard plunge to make the score 24–20 Bills with just 1:30 remaining.
 However, special teams would cost the Bills the game.
 On the ensuing kickoff, Chargers kick returner Ronney Jenkins returned the ball 72 yards to the Bills' 26 yard line, and an unsportsmanlike conduct penalty on Brian Moorman added half the distance to the goal.
 On the next play, Doug Flutie ran in for a 13-yard touchdown to make the score 27–24 Chargers with 1:10 to go.
 Despite this turn of events, the Bills were not done.
 A 25-yard pass from Rob Johnson to Jay Riemersma moved the ball to field goal range in the final moments of the game.
 However, with 7 seconds remaining, Jake Arians' 44-yard field goal attempt was blocked.

 In the battle of the two quarterbacks, Rob Johnson went 24 of 37 for 310 yards with a touchdown and an interception, while Doug Flutie was 21 of 33 for 254 yards and a touchdown.
 Both players added a rushing touchdown as well.
 While Johnson outgained Flutie through the air and on the ground, Flutie's quarterback rating was 97.3 to Johnson's 88.8.

 Former Bill Marcellus Wiley added 2 sacks against his former team.